University of Cambridge, 2004-13

 Postdoctoral Research Associate

 I used to want to be a musician, and I spent most of my time at school practicing the clarinet and piano.
 During my music degree at university, I took a course on music psychology, and I was hooked!
 I realised that I loved thinking about how we hear sound, and how we use it to communicate with each other.
-I became interested in how music and speech are similar to each other, but in some ways very different.
-I was also interested in how the sounds of people’s voices seem to tell us things about them, such as whether or not they are friendly or trustworthy.
 So although musician and psychologist are very different jobs, I don’t feel as though I’ve left my past behind me — I still get to spend lots of time thinking about sound!